minaskar/pocomc/joss/paper.md

 # Summary

 `pocoMC` is a Python package for accelerated Bayesian inference in astronomy and cosmology.
-It facilitates both tasks of parameter estimation and model comparison.
-It allows fitting arbitrary models defined as a log-likelihood function and a log-prior probability density function in Python. `pocoMC` is designed to sample efficiently from  posterior distributions with non-trivial geometry, including strong multimodality and non-linearity.
-Parallelisation to computing clusters manifests linear scaling.
+The code is designed to sample efficiently from posterior distributions with non-trivial geometry, including strong multimodality and non-linearity.
+To this end, `pocoMC` relies on the Preconditioned Monte Carlo algorithm which utilises a Normalising Flow in order to decorrelate the parameters of the posterior.
+It facilitates both tasks of parameter estimation and model comparison, focusing especially on computationally expensive applications.
+It allows fitting arbitrary models defined as a log-likelihood function and a log-prior probability density function in Python.
+Finally, parallelisation to computing clusters manifests linear scaling.

 # Statement of need